FreeClimbAPI/freeclimb-cli/docs/available-numbers.md

 `freeclimb available-numbers`
 =============================

 Available Numbers are FreeClimb phone numbers available for purchase.
 The properties of the Available Phone Numbers resource provides a means to search for phone numbers that are available to buy.
-You use pattern matching to search for phone numbers that match your needs.
-When an available number is identified for purchase, make an HTTP POST request to the IncomingPhoneNumbers endpoint using the number as the phoneNumber parameter.
-The list of Available Phone Number resources is accessible to all accounts.

 * [`freeclimb available-numbers:list`](#freeclimb-available-numberslist)